-19. National Baseline Budget (NBB) is the reporting tool established by MAP to report on possible reduction trends in the direct and indirect releases of pollutants into the marine environment resulting from the implementation of priority actions as described in the NAPs/SAP-MED targets and provisions set by Regional Plans.
-NBB compiles national pollutant discharges to air and water for specific pollutants with a five-year periodicity.

-20. A comprehensive data analysis regarding 2003, 2008 and 2013 data was undertaken by the "Strategic Action Programme to Address Pollution from Land Based Activities in the Mediterranean region (SAP-MED) and the National Action Plans' (NAP) implementation (2000-2015)."

-21. In 2017, the Mediterranean Quality Status Report (QSR) also compiled data on BOD and wastewater treatment.

-22. Based on available data on BOD discharges estimated based on NBB reporting by the Contracting Parties between 2003 and 2013 and illustrated in Figure 1 for total BOD discharges; Figure 2 for discharges from urban WWTP; and Figure 3 from the food packing industry, it can be inferred that there is some reduction in total BOD discharges,1 most notably in Turkey and Bosnia and Herzegovina.
-However, when reviewing the same data for urban WWTP and the food industry, reported data are inconclusive showing increasing trends for WWTP and decreasing discharges for the food packing industry.
-And this is also the case for other countries as nine countries did not submit their NBB data in 2013 NBB.

-23. In the framework of the ENI SEIS II Project, an updated set of H2020/NAP indicators has been developed to inform on the necessary investment measures needed to reduce impacts on the Mediterranean marine environment.
+- 20. National Baseline Budget (NBB) is the reporting tool established by MAP to report on possible reduction trends in the direct and indirect releases of pollutants into the marine environment resulting from the implementation of priority actions as described in the NAPs/SAP-MED targets and provisions set by Regional Plans.
+NBB compiles national pollutant discharges to air and water for specific pollutants with a five-year periodicity. - 21.
+A comprehensive data analysis regarding 2003, 2008 and 2013 data was undertaken by the "Strategic Action Programme to Address Pollution from Land Based Activities in the Mediterranean region (SAP-MED) and the National Action Plans' (NAP) implementation (2000-2015)." - 22.
+In 2017, the Mediterranean Quality Status Report (QSR) also compiled data on BOD and wastewater treatment. - 23.
+Based on available data on BOD discharges estimated based on NBB reporting by the Contracting Parties between 2003 and 2018 and illustrated in Figure 1 for total BOD discharges; Figure 2 for discharges from urban WWTP (2003-2013); and Figure 3 from the food packing industry (2003-2013), it can be inferred that there is some reduction in total BOD discharges, most notably in Albania, Lebanon, Israel and Bosnia and Herzegovina while some increase is shown in Montenegro, Morocco, Syria and Tunisia. - 24.
+In the framework of the ENI SEIS II Project, an updated set of H2020/NAP indicators has been developed to inform on the necessary investment measures needed to reduce impacts on the Mediterranean marine environment.
 It is anticipated that reliable data on BOD discharges will be obtained by end of 2019 as work is currently in progress to assess the total BOD load discharged from industrial installations and WWTP required for populating the relevant H2020/NAP indicators (Indicator 6.1.1).
 Once available, the H2020 indicators will become an invaluable source of information for updating the findings of the evaluation of this Regional Plan.

-1 Note that estimated load is shown on a log scale
+&lt;sup>1 Note that estimated load is shown on a log scale.
+NBB 2018 only available for total BOD5, not available per sector (food packing and urban WWTP).

 Figure 1.
-Trends in total BOD5 discharges by countries based on NBB 2003, 2005 and 2013.
+Trends in total BOD5 discharges by countries based on NBB 2003, 2005, 2013 and 2018.